-The release of PTH is activated and deactivated depending on the levels of calcium in your blood.
-For example, if the level of calcium in the blood decreases, the parathyroid glands will release more PTH, this will cause the bones to release calcium and increase the level of calcium in the blood.
+The release of PTH is activated and deactivated depending on the calcium levels in your blood.
+For example, if the level of calcium in the blood decreases, the parathyroid glands will release more PTH; this will cause the bones to release calcium and increase the level of calcium in the blood.

 How does secondary hyperparathyroidism cause bone disease?

 Your bones are constantly changing.
-There are cells that create new bone and cells that remove old bone.
-This process is known as “bone turnover”.
+Some cells create new bone and cells that remove old bone.
+This process is known as “bone turnover.”

 If you have secondary hyperparathyroidism, bone turnover is high.
-This means that the cells that remove the bone work faster than the cells that create new bone, which causes the bones to become weak and brittle.
+This means that the cells that remove the bone work faster than those that create new bone, which causes the bones to become weak and brittle.
 This can increase your chances of having bone pain and fractures.

-There are three medications for secondary hyperparathyroidism: vitamin D supplements, active vitamin D (or vitamin D analogues), and cinacalcet.
-If you have secondary hyperparathyroidism, talk to your healthcare provider about the right treatment for you.
+There are three medications for secondary hyperparathyroidism: vitamin D supplements, active vitamin D (or vitamin D analogs), and cinacalcet.
+If you have secondary hyperparathyroidism, talk to your healthcare provider about the proper treatment.

 Vitamin D supplements: You need active vitamin D to absorb calcium from your intestines into the blood.

-Without enough active vitamin D, your calcium level decreases and the parathyroid glands release too much PTH.
-Therefore, you should take vitamin D supplements if your blood level of vitamin D (also called 25-hydroxy vitamin D) is too low.
+Your calcium level decreases without enough active vitamin D, and the parathyroid glands release too much PTH.
+Therefore, you should take vitamin D supplements if your blood level (also called 25-hydroxy vitamin D) is too low.

 Cinacalcet: Cinacalcet is a medication that acts directly on the parathyroid glands to reduce PTH in the blood.

-Cinacalcet acts like calcium, so the body believes there is more calcium in the blood.
+Cinacalcet acts like calcium, so the body believes more calcium is in the blood.
 It is a pill that takes once a day and is only for dialysis patients.
-Cinacalcet may increase your chances of having low levels of calcium in your blood.
+Cinacalcet may increase your chances of having low calcium levels in your blood.

 Parathyroidectomy is an operation that removes the parathyroid glands.
 This operation is only for very severe cases of hyperparathyroidism that can not be treated with medication.